 Large companies lose, on average, $47 million per year in productivity because they don’t have efficient systems set up for knowledge sharing.
 Employees take longer to complete projects and end up feeling frustrated while they struggle to get the information they need to get their work done.
-They may also lean on your IT department to solve small problems that they could address themselves.
+They may also lean on the company’s IT department to solve small problems that they could address themselves.

-Knowledge sharing allows your workforce to accumulate information and skills that would’ve been tough to build if they were going it alone.
-The process leverages your existing, internal experts and helps create new experts out of the rest of your team.
+Knowledge sharing can be an empowering experience for everyone involved.
+It allows the workforce to accumulate information and skills that would’ve been tough to build if they were doing it alone.
+The process leverages the existing, internal experts and helps create new experts out of the rest of the team.

-Knowledge sharing gives your team the power to tackle complex problems by allowing them to build on each other’s solutions.
+Knowledge sharing gives a team the power to tackle complex problems by allowing them to build on each other’s solutions.
 It fosters an innovative environment where staff members can lean on one another for problem-solving instead of shouldering burdens solo.